-Since lawyers and consultants turn to Auditel for contract analysis, don’t wait until contracts expire before having Auditel review yours.
+Even more lawyers and consultants turn to Auditel for telecom contract management, and contract analysis.
+We recommend giving us three months to six month prior to expiration to give enough time to negotiate your new terms.
+So, don’t wait until contracts expire before having Auditel review your telecom agreements.
 Auditel can give your company the knowledge necessary to review the complex terminology within your contract terms and conditions.
 We, bring out all the clauses you may not understand and check for termination fees and penalties for non-compliance.

-We analyze the current Telecom Service Provider Service Agreements and various contracts including Minimum Annual Revenue Commitment (MARC), and Service Level Agreements (SLA).
-With our telecom contract management contracts are scrutinized.
-We compare and verify any revisions, or addendum changes to the original signed agreements.
-We research and review the commercial contract terms and conditions within your telecommunication agreements and give you the knowledge needed to make a difference.
+With Auditel telecom contract management services we analyze the current Telecom Service Provider Service Agreements and various contracts including Minimum Annual Revenue Commitment (MARC), and Service Level Agreements (SLA).
+With our telecom contract management contracts are scrutinized for contract compliance.
+We compare and verify any revisions, or addendum changes to the original signed agreements we also check your invoices.
+We research and review the commercial contract terms and conditions within your telecommunication agreements and deliver contract non compliance report that gives you the knowledge needed to make a difference.

 What should my business do prior to contract expiration?

-To obtain the best contract rates from your current service provider, a detailed inventory from all your service locations is helpful.
+The good news is that you already know you have an expiration date.
+However, to obtain the best contract rates from your current service provider, a detailed inventory from all your service locations is helpful.
 If you don’t have one, Auditel can quickly develop it with our telecom audit with no added fee.
-We include inventory with our contingency based audit.
+We include inventory with our contingency based telecom audit or phone bill audit.

 What should my telecom inventory contain?

-This full detailed inventory for voice, data, and wireless should include each service providers name, exact contract details including telecom contract start date and expiration date but most of all include the contract termination date that you must cancel the contract prior to renewal.
-Most telecom contracts include a contract renewal clause and your job is to find the cancellation policy and time in which you have to notify them in writing that you want to cancel service.
-Next include each service type, service location, circuit ID, line types, wireless lines, plan description, data cards, detailed usages, and any extra feature and fee details.
+This full detailed inventory for voice, data, VOIP, network, and wireless should include each service providers name, exact contract details including telecom contract start date and expiration date but most of all include the contract termination date that you must cancel the contract prior to renewal.
+Most telecom contracts include an auto renewal clause (also known as Evergreen) and your job is to find the cancellation policy and time in which you have to notify them in writing that you want to cancel service.
+Next, telecom inventory includes each service type, service location, circuit ID, line types, wireless lines, plan description, data cards, detailed usages, and any extra features, and fee details.

 For a true comparison of Service Providers service fees and deliverables an accurate detailed inventory is needed including all current service charges, fees and usages associated.